Whiteknight/whiteknight.github.com/stage/packfile_tagged_subs.md

 able to attach metadata to subroutines in PIR (and, by extension, other languages), and be able to execute subs with the given tag in certain situations.
-When we use the `load_bytecode` op to load a bytecode file as a library, for instances, we want to trigger all `:load` functions, in any order.
-When we load a bytecode file as an executable, we want to trigger all the `:init` functions, in any order, followed by a single `:main` function.
+When we use the `load_bytecode` op to load a bytecode file as a library, for instance, we want to trigger all `:load` functions, in any order.
+When we load a bytecode file as an executable, we want to trigger all the `:init` functions in any order, followed by a single `:main` function.

 Fast forward a few months and assume that we now have a working [PIR compiler PMC type][pirpmc], which we can attach methods and data attributes to.
 I'm going to execute this little snippet:

+    pircompiler = compreg "PIR"
     $P0 = pircompiler.'compile'(source_filename)

+[pirpmc]:

 What happens in this situation?
 Or, more importantly, what should happen?
 We know that the `$P0` PMC is going to be a [PackFile PMC][packfilepmc], but